-Stelara is a prescription medication approved by the Food and Drug Administration (FDA) to treat adults 18 and older who have moderate to severe plaque psoriasis or active psoriatic arthritis.
-Stelara may be prescribed alone or in combination with Trexall.
-Stelara is also known by its drug name, Ustekinumab.
+Stelara is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat adults and children 6 years old and older who have moderate to severe plaque psoriasis and adults with active psoriatic arthritis.
+Stelara is also known by its drug name, ustekinumab.

-Stelara is an immunomodulator, or, in other words, a drug that modulates the immune system.
-It is also considered a biologic.
+Stelara is a biologic.
 Stelara is a genetically engineered antibody, a protein used by the immune system to identify and neutralize substances.
-Stelara is believed to work by targeting specific proteins in the immune system and reducing inflammation.read more
+Stelara is believed to work by targeting specific proteins in the immune system and reducing inflammation.

 How do I take it?